-Enron MW, L.L.C., an indirect wholly owned subsidiary of Enron Corp., and Peoples MW, L.L.C., an indirect wholly owned subsidiary of Peoples Energy Corporation, have formed a limited liability company, Midwest Energy Hub, L.L.C. (the “Company”).
-Enron Corp. and Peoples share a 50%/50% equity investment.
+Enron MW, L.L.C., an indirect wholly owned subsidiary of Enron North America Corp.
+(ENA), and Peoples MW, L.L.C., an indirect wholly owned subsidiary of Peoples Energy Corporation (PEC), have formed a limited liability company, Midwest Energy Hub, L.L.C. (the “Company” or “MEH”).
+ENA and PEC share a 50%/50% equity investment.

+B. Philosophy

-Enron Corp. has established the Credit Risk Management (“CRM”) group to proactively manage credit exposures and to safeguard the Company’s assets from the risk of credit loss.
-The Company appoints CRM to serve Midwest Energy Hub, L.L.C. in credit risk management.
-CRM will be responsible, in coordination with PEC, for the development, recommending and administering of credit policies, assessing counterparty credit quality, recommending counterparty credit risk levels, establishing appropriate limits and
+Enron Corp. has established the Credit Risk Management (“CRM”) group to proactively manage credit exposures and to safeguard ENA’s assets from the risk of credit loss.
+The Company appoints CRM and PEC to manage credit risk for Midwest Energy Hub, L.L.C.
+CRM in coordination with PEC will be responsible for the:

-monitoring counterparty and portfolio credit exposures.
-In this capacity, CRM will be making its recommendations to the Midwest Energy Hub Credit Risk Committee (MEHCRC) for final approval.
-The MEHCRC will be comprised of ENA and PEC credit personnel.
-(TBD) To this end, CRM provides this Credit Policy (the “Policy”) to outline the guidelines by which CRM assesses, manages and controls credit risk.
+development and administration of credit policies,

+assessment of counterparty credit quality,

+establishment of counterparty credit limits, and

+monitoring of counterparty and portfolio credit exposures.

+CRM and PEC provide this Credit Policy (the “Policy”) to outline the guidelines in which MEH credit risk is managed.
+This Policy governs the Company’s trading activity as well as agent transactions relating to the PGL-HUB as described in the Hub Agency Services Agreement (See Section II).
 The purpose of this Policy is to:

-establish a framework;
+establish a jointly agreed upon framework,

-communicate credit policies to commercial and support personnel;
+communicate credit policies to commercial and support personnel of MEH,

-outline CRM responsibilities and importance of managing credit risk;
+outline CRM and PEC responsibilities and the importance of managing credit risk,

-highlight the transaction approval process;
+highlight the transaction approval process,

-guide credit analysts on the counterparty approval and assessment process;
+guide credit analysts on the counterparty approval and assessment process, and

-provide a framework to refine credit policies to minimize the risk of credit loss;

-provide framework for L.L.C. member participation

-Philosophy
+establish reporting procedures of MEH credit risk.

 Compliance with the policies herein is essential to fully implement the Company’s philosophy related to the management and mitigation of credit risk from trading activities.
-The responsibility for maintaining and enforcing the Credit Policy rests with the CRM.

-The MEHCRC comprised of the appropriate PEC and ENA credit personnel (TBD), must approve any exceptions to established policies.
-CRM will recommend amendments to the current policy as needed based on the demands of Midwest Energy Hub, L.L.C. and the changing business environment.
-CRM will be responsible for resolving issues pertaining to the interpretation or application of credit policies.
+The responsibility for maintaining and enforcing the Policy rests with the CRM.
+Additionally, CRM will recommend amendments to the current policy as needed based on the demands of Midwest Energy Hub, L.L.C. and the changing business environment.
+CRM in coordination with PEC will be responsible for resolving issues pertaining to the interpretation or application of the Policy.
+The V.P. of CRM must approve any exceptions to this Policy.

-Business Scope

-This Policy governs the wholly owned limited liability company of Midwest Energy Hub, L.L.C.

-.

 II.
 Credit Risk Management Review Policies

-Credit Risk Management approves the acceptance of credit risk as defined in this Policy, in accordance with approval guidelines described below.
+CRM and PEC approve credit risk as defined in this Policy in accordance with the guidelines described below.
 The first process outlines counterparty approvals while the second process highlights transaction approvals.

-Commercial personnel should contact CRM to establish a counterparty credit limit or seek approval for an individual transaction.
-Additionally, commercial personnel should provide CRM with the counterparty's correct legal name, contact information and details of the transaction structure along with a term sheet when available.
-For new counterparty credit relationships, commercial personnel should obtain current financial statements with at least a two-year history, if available.
+MEH commercial personnel should contact CRM or PEC to confirm a counterparty credit limit or seek approval for an individual transaction.
+Additionally, commercial personnel should provide the counterparty's correct legal name, contact information and details of the transaction structure along with a term sheet when available.
+In order to establish a new counterpart’s credit limit, commercial personnel should obtain current financial statements with at least a two-year history, if available.
 If not, every attempt must be made to contact the company to obtain financial information.

 A. Counterparty Approval and Assessment Process

-Assessing counterparty creditworthiness is an integral part of determining the Company’s credit risk.
-CRM has developed various guidelines and standards for internal ratings, credit limits, tenor limits and counterparty reassessments to assist in limiting and monitoring credit exposure.
+Assessing counterparty creditworthiness is an integral part of determining MEH’s credit risk.
+CRM and PEC have developed various guidelines and standards for internal ratings, credit limits, tenor limits and counterparty reassessments to assist in limiting and monitoring credit exposure.

 Internal Ratings